dyaraev/notes/raspberry/ubuntu.md

 gpu_mem=128
 ```

 More information on video option can be found [here](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md).
+Also, there is [a page](https://www.raspberrypi.org/documentation/configuration/hdmi-config.md) with the official documentation on the HDMI configuration.

 If you have a monitor with resulution 2560x1440, it may be difficult to find a configuration for it.
 As an option, you can try to add the following lines to your `/boot/firmware/usercfg.txt`: